Nehu2021/Food_Adulteration_Health_Risk_using_ML/README.md

 7. health_risk

 # Model
 A Gradient Boosting Model was trained on the basis of the features listed above, excluding the 'health_risk' column.

+# Streamlit App
+The Streamlit app provides an interactive interface to input wine characteristics and visualize the predictions.
+The app includes:
+1. A form to input wine characteristics
+2. A "Predict" button to generate predictions
+3. A styled layout with a background image and custom colors

 # Installation
 # Prerequisites